Strategy Synthesis in POMDPs via Game-Based Abstractions: Methodology

 However, we can restrict the \emph{spurious movements} of \agent[1] by taking the history of observations made along a path into account.
 We present three types of \emph{history-based refinements.}

-\paragraph{One-step history refinement} If \agent moves to state $s$ from where \agent[1] is no longer visible, we have $\obs(s) = \faraway$.
+\paragraph{One-Step History Refinement} If \agent moves to state $s$ from where \agent[1] is no longer visible, we have $\obs(s) = \faraway$.
 Upon the next move, \agent[1] could thus appear \emph{anywhere}.
-However, until \agent[1] moves, the belief MDP is still in a Dirac distribution; the positions where \agent[1] can appear are thus restricted.
-Similarly, if \agent[1] disappears, upon a turn of \agent in the same direction, \agent[1] will be visible again.
+However, until \agent[1] moves, the state of the belief MDP is still Dirac and thus unambiguous; the exact position of \agent[1] is still known, and thereby the positions where \agent[1] can appear.
+Similarly, if \agent[1] disappears, the state of the belief MDP is also unambiguous, and upon a turn of \agent in the same direction, \agent[1] will be visible again.

 The \emph{(one-step history) refined world PG} extends the original PG by additional states $(v_0, v_1, i)$ where $v_1 \not\in \visibility_0(v_0)$, \ie $v_1$ is not visible for \agent.
 These ``far away'' states are only reached from states with full information.
-Intuitively, although \agent[1] is invisible, its position is remembered for one step.
+Intuitively, although \agent[1] is invisible, its position is remembered for one step. \begin{example} Fig.~\ref{fig:AbstractPGRef} shows the application of one-step history refinement to the Abstract PG from Fig.~\ref{fig:AbstractPG}.
+When \agent[1] leaves location~3 and is no longer visible, it can only be in location~1.
+Until \agent[1] moves, its location is known to \agent[0]. \end{example}

-\paragraph{Multi-step history refinement} Further refinement is possible by considering longer paths.
+\paragraph{Multi-Step History Refinement} Further refinement is possible by considering longer paths.
 If we first observe \agent[1] at location $x$, then loose visibility for one turn, and then observe \agent[1] again at position $y$, then we know that either $x$ and $y$ are at most two moves apart or that such a movement is \emph{spurious}.
 To encode the observational history into the states of the abstraction, we store the \emph{last known position} of \agent[1], as well as the \emph{number $m$ of moves} made since then.
 We then only allow \agent[1] to appear in positions which are at most $m$ moves away from the last known position.
 We can cap $m$ by the diameter of the graph.

-\paragraph{Region-based multi-step history refinement} As the refinement above blows up the state space drastically, we utilize a technique called \emph{magnifying lens abstraction}~\cite{AlfaroR07}.
+\paragraph{Region-Based Multi-Step History Refinement} As the refinement above blows up the state space drastically, we utilize \emph{magnifying lens abstraction}~\cite{AlfaroR07}.
 Instead of single locations, we define \emph{regions of locations} together with the information if \agent[1] could be present.
 After each move, we extend the possible regions by all neighbor regions.